Azure/MS-AMP/README.md

 - Support O1 optimization: Apply FP8 to weights and weight gradients and support FP8 in communication.
 - Support O2 optimization: Support FP8 for two optimizers(Adam and AdamW).
-- Provide two training examples using FP8: Swin-Transformer and DeiT.
+- Provide three training examples using FP8: Swin-Transformer, DeiT and RoBERTa.

 MS-AMP has the following benefit comparing with Transformer Engine: